 Philadelphia Criminal Lawyers Who Handle Juvenile Cases

-The attorneys at Nenner & Namerow, P.C. have extensive experience assisting minors and their families struggling through the juvenile justice system.
+The Nenner Law Firm has extensive experience assisting minors and their families struggling through the juvenile justice system.
 In addition to providing aggressive representation in front of the judge or probation officer, we work with juvenile and criminal courts, social workers and psychologists, and other state officials to ensure that your child’s unique needs are met.
 We provide fierce representation and compassionate assistance for your family because we understand the trying circumstances of all juvenile cases.
 Our legal expertise and trial advocacy skills ensure that the interest of your child comes first.

 Whether the case is brought in a juvenile or adult court, our skilled attorneys have proven approaches to defending minors facing a variety of charges, including: